Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Complexity Analyses

-\textbf{Model size.} In addition to the GNN backbone model, we also introduce two small networks for adversarial augmentation and causal learning.
-In our implementations, the parameters of AdvCA are around twice as large as those of the original GNN model.
+\textbf{Model Size.} In addition to the GNN backbone model, we also introduce two small networks for adversarial augmentation and stable feature learning.
+In our implementations, the parameters of AIA are around twice as large as those of the original GNN model.
+The running time and model size are shown in Table \ref{table:time}.